Rakesh-ada/LearnEX/README.md

-# 🎓 LearnEX - Decentralized Study Library
+# 🎓 LearnEX - Decentralized Study Material Library

 A decentralized library for buying and selling educational materials using blockchain technology.